Home Page Introduction Our Mission & Purpose The Events Memorial Honor Guard Freedom

 • Lex Events Page - Chronicles the major events sponsored by the Veterans Association such as Veterans Day, Pearl Harbor Day and Memorial Day & includes a link to the Lexington Veterans Luncheons.
 Each year is listed & linked with photos of all the events for that year.

-• Freedom Page - Showcases the "Freedom Is Not Free" essay winners from Edison Community College.
+• Freedom Page - Showcases the "Freedom Is Not Free" essay winners from Edison State College.

 Small American flags are displayed around the community on the following holidays: